isomerpages/moe-navalbasepri/_mk-at-nbps/Our Happenings/Transition to Primary School.md

 description: ""
 third_nav_title: Our Happenings
 ---
-<h4>For a strong start, MK @ Naval Base work closely with Naval Base Primary School!
-We celebrate some events together and our children also experience what it's like being Primary One for a smooth transition to Primary School!</h4>
+<h4>For a strong start, MK @ Naval Base work closely with Naval Base Primary School.
+We celebrate some events together and our children also experience what it's like being Primary One for a smooth transition to Primary School.</h4>
 <table style="minWidth: 75px">
 <colgroup>
 <col>